saudarif/iOSperls/Patterns/Patterns/Patterns/Creational/Prototype/README.md

 ## Working of Prototype Design Pattern

 Working on Prototype design pattern is simple.
-We tell a prototype to clone itself and it will make its copy.<br\>
+We tell a prototype to clone itself and it will make its copy.<br/>

 But first we need to add clone() function in the class.
 For that we will need a protocol.
 Lets call it Prototype.